December 14, 2021

 When to Season Seared Chicken

-For the sake of a good sear, I recommend seasoning the chicken with salt and spices.
+For the sake of a good sear, I recommend seasoning the chicken with salt and additional spices.
 You’ll want to season the chicken cutlet with salt on both sides before adding it to the skillet.
-Seasoning should be added to the second side only since that side will cook for less time and therefore, your spices won’t burn.
+Any additional seasonings should be added to the second side only since that side will cook for less time and therefore, your spices won’t burn.